fadden/CiderPress2/FileConv/Code/LisaAsm-notes.md

 for Apple II code written by Randall Hyde.
 The name is pronounced "LE ZA" rather than "LI SA".

 The program kept the source file in tokenized form, which reduced the memory footprint and the time required to assemble code.
-This is true for all versions, even though the file format changed significantly over time.
+This is true for all versions, although the file format evolved significantly over time.

 Version 3.x was the last for 8-bit computers.
 Versions 4 and 5 were branded "LISA 8/16", and added support for the Apple IIgs.